Gregory House: Character history

 Gregory House was born to John and Blythe House on June 11, 1959, or May 15, 1959.
 House is a military brat; his father served as a Marine Corps aviator and transferred often to other bases during House's childhood.
 House presumably picked up his affinity with languages during this period and shows a level of understanding of Chinese, Greek, Japanese, Portuguese, Spanish, Hindi, and Yiddish.
 One place in which his father was stationed was Egypt, where House developed a fascination with archaeology and treasure-hunting, which led him to keep his treasure-hunting tools well into adulthood.
-Another station was Japan, where a 14-year-old House discovered his vocation after a rock climbing incident with his friend.
+Another station was Japan, where a 14-year-old House discovered his vocation after a rock-climbing incident with his friend.
 He witnessed the respect given to a buraku doctor who solved the case no other doctor could.
 He also spent some time in the Philippines, where he had dental surgery.

 House loves his mother but hates his father, who he claims has an "insane moral compass", and deliberately attempts to avoid both parents.
 At one point (episode "One Day, One Room"), House tells a story of his parents leaving him with his grandmother, whose punishments constituted abuse.
 However, he later confesses it was his father who abused him.
 Due to this abuse, House never believed John was his biological father; at the age of 12, he inferred that a friend of the family with the same birthmark as himself was his real father.
-In the episode "Birthmarks", House discovers that John is indeed not his biological father after ordering a DNA test.
+In the episode "Birthmarks", House discovers that John is not his biological father after ordering a DNA test.
 After a second DNA test was performed in the episode "Love is Blind", House discovers that the man he assumed to be his biological father, Thomas Bell, was not either.
 The identity of his real father remains unknown.